- Author: Kyrasis

 Strength – This stat directly determines how much AP (attack power) we have and it’s one of the two main contributors to parry rating.
-With [Bone Shield] active, strength also contributes to armor.
+With [Blood Shield] active, strength also contributes to armor.

 In general, our attack power is equal to strength.
 Unique effects that provide AP, directly, are extremely rare.
 AP contributes to our ability damage using the following general formula:

 (AttackPower + 6 * WeaponDPS) * AbilityAPConstant * Vers% * MasteryAP%